 They’re great because unlike recording a video conventionally, there’s no editing.
 You just push a button and begin recording, then you can immediately upload it to your Instagram page.

 Anything you would normally record with regard to your business you can do with IG stories.
 They’re best used for top-of-mind advertising or little reminders that say, “Hey, I’m here doing this with my business.
 Don’t forget about me.”

 They’re also good for followers to get to know, like, and trust you.
 People won’t buy what you’re selling unless they know, like, and trust you.
-So, use IG stories to get people to know you better by sharing little everyday moments with them.
+So, use IG stories and reels to get people to know you better by sharing little everyday moments with them.

 Did you know that close to 70% of all Pinterest users are women?

 If you’re a boudoir photographer, Pinterest is probably one of the best social media platforms you can be on.

 The way it works is you first want to create a business account, then you want to create a lot of different boards.

 So, you might have a board dedicated to lingerie, one on prepping for your shoot, one on poses, one for your products, and on and on.
 You want to have a lot of boards.

 Then you populate those boards with Pins that all lead back to your website.